albertogasparin/Optiscroll/README.md

 - `forceScrollbars` is not 100% reliable on iOS Safari (due to dynamic style rules)

-- On iOS, custom events (and scrollbars if enabled with `forceScrollbars: true`) are fired/updated when the momentum scrolling ends.
+- On iOS/Android, custom events (and scrollbars if `forceScrollbars: true`) are fired/updated whenever browser fires the scroll event.

 - On older versions of Chrome/Safari if parent Optiscroll has `forceScrollbars`, native scrollbars will not appear also on child scrollable elements.